nrb/resume/resume.rst

 Goal
 ====
-To obtain a programming position that simplifies developer's lives and increases their effectiveness.
+Simplify developer's lives and increases their effectiveness.

 Education
 =========